What Does it Take to Be a Cytogenetic Technologist?

 - Image analysis software

-What education is needed to be a Cytogenetic Technologist?
+What education or degrees do I need to become a Cytogenetic Technologist?

 How Long Does it Take to Become a Cytogenetic Technologist?